duckmanager/Bathymetric-map-Lake-Caputh/README.md

-# Script to process data from the Riversurveyor M9 echo-sounder to optimize for bathymetric mapping.
+# Method for bathymetric mapping with the Sontek RiverSurveyor M9 on the example of Lake Caputh

 The Sontek Riversurveyor M9 is a powerfull tool to measure flow velocity and discharge.
 Physically identical to the related Hydrosurveyor M9, it also has good prerequisites for bathymetric mapping.